 - > Several members of SLT have received the Designated Safeguarding training.
-These are Michael Thorp, Lynette Clapham, Lynda Radcliffe (DSL), and Leanne Towers.
+These are Lynette Clapham, Eleanor Monnery (DSL), Alex Summerscales and Kate Hudson.
 Along with the Head of School, they will be responsible for co-ordinating all child protection activity. - Where the school has concerns about a child, the Designated Staff, will decide what steps should be taken.
 See flowchart (p5). - Child Protection information needs to be dealt with in a confidential manner.
 An electronic record will be made of what information has been shared, with who and when.
-Staff will be informed of relevant details only when the Designated Staff feels their having knowledge of a situation will improve their ability to deal with an individual child and /or family. - CPOMS Child Protection Online Monitoring system will be used by all teachers to monitor incidents and alert other members of staff.
+Staff will be informed of relevant details only when the Designated Staff feels their having knowledge of a situation will improve their ability to deal with an individual child and /or family. - > CPOMS Child Protection Online Monitoring system will be used by all teachers to monitor incidents and alert other members of staff.
 This system has the appropriate security certification.
-Staff with secure key access to CPOMS are: Michael Thorp, Lynette Clapham, Lynda Radcliffe (DSL), and Leanne Towers. - Child Protection records will be stored securely in CPOMS.
-They should be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation. - Access to these by staff other than the Designated Staff will be restricted, and an electronic record will be kept of who has had access to them and when. - Parents should be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
-General communications with parents should be in line with any home school policies and give due regard to which adults have parental responsibility. - Do not disclose to a parent any information held on a child, if it would put the child at risk of significant harm. - ➤ If a pupil moves from our school, child protection records will be forwarded onto the new school, with due regard to their confidential nature.
+Staff with secure access to CPOMS are: Michael Thorp, Lynette Clapham, Eleanor Monnery, Alex Summerscales and Kate Hudson. - > Child Protection records will be stored securely in CPOMS.
+They should be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation.
+Any original paper copies of information are kept securely in the Child Protection cabinet. - Access to these by staff other than the Designated Staff will be restricted, and an electronic record will be kept of who has had access to them and when. - Parents should be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
+General communications with parents should be in line with any home school policies and give due regard to which adults have parental responsibility. - > Do not disclose to a parent any information held on a child, if it would put the child at risk of significant harm. - If a pupil moves from our school, child protection records will be forwarded onto the new school, with due regard to their confidential nature.
 Contact between the two schools may be necessary, especially on transfer from primary to high schools.
 We will record where and to whom the records have been passed, and the date.